zentala/open-smart-desk-server/README.md

 - **Admin Web Interface (AWI):** For configuring hardware modules and setting semi-automatic actions.
 - **User Web Application (UWA):** Interactive platform providing health tips, data visualization, and gamification.
 - **Sensor Data Analyzer (SDA):** Analyzes sensor data for user activity insights and health recommendations.

+### External Software Components
 - **MQTT Broker:** Enables communication between ecosystem modules.
 Can be installed either directly on the server or hosted externally.

 The Smart Desk Server is designed to be a versatile and independent unit that can be installed locally on an RPi under the desk, on a local NAS server, or installed other already-in-use server eg. Home Assistant.
 It communicates exclusively with the hardware modules, focusing on providing user health-oriented experience and features.

-## Hardware Requirements
+## Hardware Requirements Status

-The project initially utilized the [Smart Desk Driving-Control Module v1](https://github.com/zentala/desk.zentala.io/wiki/Driving-Control-Module-v1).
-Subsequent iterations have led to a more advanced and reliable [modular system architecture](https://github.com/zentala/desk.zentala.io/wiki#-smart-desk-modular-system-vision), that for now isn't fully designed and avaliable to construct or buy on the market.
+The SDS project initially utilized the [Smart Desk Driving-Control Module v1](https://github.com/zentala/desk.zentala.io/wiki/Driving-Control-Module-v1).
+Further iterations have led to a vision for a more advanced and reliable [modular system architecture](https://github.com/zentala/desk.zentala.io/wiki#-smart-desk-modular-system-vision), which currently is not fully designed and is not available for construction or purchase.

 ### Project Note
-SDS is currently a DIY project with sporadic updates.
+SDS is a DIY project in a state of sporadic updates.
 The journey from concept to commercialization is long and complex.
-The existing hardware, while functional, is not suitable for replication and is more of a prototype.
-Lessons learned from its construction can be found in [Physical Control Panel v1](https://github.com/zentala/desk.zentala.io/wiki/Physical-Control-Panel-v1) and [Driving Control Module v1](https://github.com/zentala/desk.zentala.io/wiki/Driving-Control-Module-v1).
-The goal is to develop a new version of the hardware based on a modular architecture.
-Similarly, the vision for the software is to create Dockerized a ready-to-use module.
+The existing hardware, while functional, is not recommended for replication due to its prototype nature and design flaws.
+Lessons learned are detailed in [Physical Control Panel v1](https://github.com/zentala/desk.zentala.io/wiki/Physical-Control-Panel-v1) and [Driving Control Module v1](https://github.com/zentala/desk.zentala.io/wiki/Driving-Control-Module-v1).
+The aim is to develop a new version of the hardware based on the modular architecture.
+In parallel, the software vision involves creating a Dockerized, ready-to-use modular component.

-## Project Status
-- **Current Phase:** Active Development
-- **Progress:**
-  - Hardware controller (v0.1) - Completed
-  - Server development - Ongoing

-## Collaboration Call
-We are looking for investors, data scientists, passionate electricians or hardware enthusiasts to collaborate on this exciting project.
-For more information on collaboration and potential profitability, please visit our [Business Strategy](https://github.com/zentala/desk.zentala.io/wiki/Business-Strategy-&-Collaboration).

 ## Project Status
 - **Current Phase:** Early Development